Building Production-Ready Apps With Next.js: The Architecture Shift

 Tracing the migration path from traditional React SPAs to the Next.js App Router, addressing routing mechanics, caching layers, and server action boundaries.

-In a traditional React SPA, every component runs in the browser.
-You write code, it ships to the client, it executes on the user's device.
-Simple mental model.
-The server is just a static file host โ it sends down the JavaScript bundle and gets out of the way.
+Traditional React SPA: every component runs in the browser.
+The server is a static file host that sends down the JavaScript bundle and gets out of the way.
+Simple to reason about because there's one execution environment.

-The App Router changes this in a way that's disorienting at first.
+The App Router flips this.
 Every component is a Server Component by default.
-It runs on your server.
-It can query your database directly, read files from disk, access environment variables with secrets in them.
-And the output โ just HTML โ gets sent to the browser.
+Runs on your server.
+Can query your database directly, read files from disk, access environment variables containing secrets.
+The output โ just HTML โ gets sent to the browser.
 No JavaScript for that component ships to the client at all.

-This is great for performance but it breaks your existing intuition about React.
-You can't use useState in a Server Component because there's no client-side state to manage โ the component doesn't exist in the browser.
-You can't use useEffect because there's no browser lifecycle.
-You can't add an onClick handler because there's nothing to click on the server.
+Great for performance.
+Disorienting for developers who've been writing React for years.
+No useState in a Server Component โ there's no client-side state to manage, because the component doesn't exist in the browser.
+No useEffect โ no browser lifecycle.
+No onClick โ nothing to click on the server.

-When you need interactivity โ a button that toggles something, a form with client-side validation, a dropdown menu โ you pull that piece into a separate file and put 'use client' at the top.
-That component gets hydrated in the browser like old-school React.
+When you need interactivity โ a toggle button, client-side form validation, a dropdown menu โ you extract that piece into a separate file with 'use client' at the top.
+That component gets hydrated in the browser like traditional React.
 Everything else stays on the server.

 // Server Component โ runs on your backend, no JS shipped to browser